chimanwadike/mobilise-bms/README.md

 --Database migration has been configured to re-execute on every run

+--All configuration files have been allowed into github repo

 --Swagger OpenAPI UI is available for the API documentation and to easily interact with endpoints

+--Port is configured to <b>8090</b> to avoid possible conflicts

+--Therefore, when application is running, Swagger Docs can be accessed at http://localhost:8090/swagger-ui/index.html

 ##